Search icon

 Committed to Progress

-We insist that any people working for or with us, do so with respect for diversity in all its forms, for a non-discriminatory work environment.
+We are committed to, and guided by, international standards, and we insist on the same from any people working for or with us, acting with respect for diversity in all its forms, for a non-discriminatory work environment.

-These commitments are enshrined in LDC’s Code of Conduct, which also encourages business with providers, partners and subcontractors who share and stand by the same ethics and values.
+These commitments are enshrined in LDC’s Code of Conduct, our Supplier Code of Conduct and our platform-specific policies, which also encourage business with providers, partners and subcontractors who share and uphold the same ethics and values.

 International Standards

-Our commitment to human rights is based on the UN Global Compact’s Ten Principles that we signed in 2010, as well as on our own ambition to contribute to more inclusive societies.
+Our commitment to human rights is based on the Ten Principles of the UN Global Compact, which we signed in 2010, as well as on our own ambition to contribute to more inclusive societies.

 Contact Us